huzeyann/ncut_pytorch/docs/docs/discrete_ncut.md

 The visualization results below panels labeled “Before K-way” and “After K-way” highlight the difference between the raw eigenvectors produced by the standard NCut algorithm and the axis-aligned eigenvectors obtained after applying the K-way alignment.

 (1) Before K-way: The eigenvectors exhibit smooth, continuous variations across the image.
-The first few eigenvectors are often nearly constant or represent low-frequency global structures, while deeper eigenvectors capture finer spatial variations.
+The eigenvectors of the first line are often nearly constant or represent low-frequency global structures, while deeper eigenvectors capture higher frequency information.

 (2) After K-way: Once the K-way alignment is applied, each projection channel becomes more axis-aligned and unimodal, meaning that each cluster now has a dominant direction.
 This makes the clustering results clearer and easier to discretize.
 The improved separation between channels directly contributes to more stable and meaningful segmentation outcomes.
+You can see in the pictures that some channels are segmenting the human faces and some are segmenting the background.

 <div id="kway-toggle" style="text-align:center;">
   <input type="radio" id="view-before" name="kview" checked>